MaterializeInc/materialize/doc/user/content/overview/arrangements.md

 columns to ensure good data distribution.
 Creating an unmaterialized view and then specifying a custom index makes the key smaller.

-For more infromation on when and how to create indexes, see [Optimization](../../ops/optimization/).
+For more information on when and how to create indexes, see [Optimization](../../ops/optimization/).
 For more in-depth details on joins, see [Joins in Materialize](https://materialize.com/joins-in-materialize/).